Screening for potentially deadly infectious diseases has dropped at for-profit opioid treatment programs over the past decade.

 This decrease in screening may unnecessarily delay the diagnosis and treatment of people enrolled in these programs and increase the chances that they will pass on infectious diseases to others.

-“Opioid dependence—addiction to heroin, prescription painkillers, or both—is a very well-known risk factor for HIV, hepatitis C virus, and sexually transmitted infections,” says Marcus A. Bachhuber, M.D., of Albert Einstein College of Medicine, co-author of a Dec.
-25 letter on STI testing at treatment centers in the journal JAMA.
+“Opioid dependence—addiction to heroin, prescription painkillers, or both—is a very well-known risk factor for HIV, hepatitis C virus, and sexually transmitted infections,” says Marcus A. Bachhuber, M.D., of Albert Einstein College of Medicine, co-author of a

 Using data from an annual survey sent to the directors of drug treatment facilities in the U.S., the researchers found stark differences among the levels of screening offered at public, nonprofit, and for-profit opioid treatment centers.